pre-martin/StreamDeckSimHubPlugin/README.md

 ## Installation

 Be sure to have the SimHub Property Server plugin installed into SimHub (see above).
+When updating this plugin, be sure to also check the SimHub Property Server plugin for updates.

 Download the file `net.planetrenner.simhub.streamDeckPlugin` from the GitHub "Releases" page and double-click it to install it into Stream Deck.